 - Speak to a concierge; they're problem-solving experts

-- Take a late-day tour
+- Take an afternoon or late-day tour

 - Linger at a bar or café (just don't lose track of the time!)